RagingRectangle/rdmGruber/README.md

+## Board Setup
+- Send `/<boardCommand>`and follow the prompts for the board you'd like to create.
+- To remove a board or edit the title you can do so in the boards.json config file.

 ## Usage
 - Start the bot in a console with `node rdmgruber.js`
 - Can (*should*) use PM2 to run instead with `pm2 start rdmgruber.js`